-To accomplish this goal, the Department actively seeks opportunities to share information with other entities and agencies involved with storm water issues.
-This coordination includes attendance at formal and informal meetings, storm water conferences and one-on-one interaction between Department personnel involved with storm water management and their counterparts at other agencies.
+To accomplish this goal, the Department actively seeks opportunities to share information with other entities and agencies involved with stormwater issues.
+This coordination includes attendance at formal and informal meetings, stormwater conferences and oneon-one interaction between Department personnel involved with stormwater management and their counterparts at other agencies.

-2.4.4 The Technology Transfer Program (T2)
+2.4.4 The Technology Transfer Program (T)

-The Technology Transfer Program is available to assist cities and counties in the implementation of transportation related technology.
+The T program is available to assist cities and counties in the implementation of transportation related technology.
 The objective is a safer, more efficient, and more economical road and street program.
 Targeted operations include construction and maintenance, materials, administration, and computer programs.
-This program will be utilized to share information about storm water issues with cities and counties statewide.
+This program is utilized to share information about stormwater issues with cities and counties statewide.

-The Arkansas Technology Transfer Program is a cooperative effort of the Department, the Federal Highway Administration's Local Technical Assistance Program (LTAP) and the University of Arkansas at Fayetteville.
+The T program is a cooperative effort of the Department, the Federal Highway Administration's Local Technical Assistance Program, and the University of Arkansas at Fayetteville.

-2.4.5 Coordination with ADEQ
+2.4.5 Coordination with DEQ

-The NPDES Phase II Permit was issued by ADEQ, and ADEQ is the agency primarily responsible for administration of the NPDES Program in the State.
-The Department seeks to work closely with ADEQ to resolve issues on an informal basis, when possible.
-Coordination will be accomplished through several mechanisms, including:
+The NPDES Phase II Permit was issued by DEQ, the agency primarily responsible for administration of the NPDES Program in the State.
+The Department seeks to work closely with DEQ to resolve issues on an informal basis, when possible.
+Coordination is accomplished through several mechanisms, including:

 - a.
 Annual reporting

 - b.
 Notification of noncompliance (notification and follow-up reports for reportable noncompliance)

 - c.
 Notification of spills

 - d.
 Meetings

 - e.
-Informal one-on-one interaction
+Informal interactions